jacobstr/confer/README.md

 ```

 Practically, you'd only only want to set the "leaf nodes" this way - `APP_DATABASE_HOST` and `APP_LOG`.
+Unfortunately, trying something clever like APP='{ "log": "debug" }' won't currently work - you'll
+simply clobber the `app` key with a string.

 ##### Selective Binding
 If this automatic binding is bizarre, you can selectively bind environment variables to configuration keys using: